polca/premise/docs/transform.rst

 - diesel
 - compressed gas

-but also for different driving cycles, to which a certain range autonomy of the vehicle is associated:
+but also for different driving cycles, to which a range autonomy of the vehicle is associated:

 - urban delivery (required range autonomy of 150 km)